lydstyl/190917-poker-croupier/README.md

 ## To do

-- show remove player just befor distribute (round 0)
+- show add player button only at round 0
 - debug player cards
   - DISTRI
   - PREPARE BOARD